 January 10, 2017 by dccinc

 One of the enduring challenges faced by people with disabilities is that of abuse.
-Many people with disabilities face the specter of several forms of abuse: Physical – abuse can range from hitting and pinching to forcing someone to eat faster than they are able.
-Sexual – abuse such as inappropriate touching during toilet routines […]
+People with disabilities face several forms of abuse like: Physical – abuse can range from hitting and pinching to forcing someone to eat faster than they are able.
+Sexual – abuse such as inappropriate touching during toilet routines or sexual assault. […]

 Continue Reading